Lesson 11: Additional Processes for Fuels from Biomass

 We’ve covered the basics of petroleum-based fuel production and electricity generation from coal, as well as processing aspects of several biofuels - primarily ethanol production from corn and sugar, and biodiesel production from vegetable oils.
-In Lesson 8, we covered some thermochemical methods to produce liquid jet and diesel fuels that are more like petro-jet and diesel fuel.
-As you might think, there are other processes available to produce liquid and gaseous fuels beyond ethanol (Lessons 5-7) and biodiesel as defined in Lesson 9.
+We also covered some thermochemical methods to produce liquid jet and diesel fuels that are more like petro-jet and diesel fuel.
+As you might think, there are other processes available to produce liquid and gaseous fuels beyond ethanol and biodiesel which we covered them in the previous lessons.
 This lesson will cover anaerobic digestion, which makes gaseous fuels using organic materials and enzymes; and syngas fermentation, which can make liquid fuels and alcohols from gases using enzymes.
 We will also cover some biomass-to-liquid processes that are still in the research phase.

 By the end of this lesson, you should be able to: